-American Airlines says it will begin furlough of 19,000 employees as hope for federal help fades
+Airlines say furloughs will begin Thursday after hope for deal on coronavirus aid fades

 The negotiations came down to the final days before the Oct.
 1 deadline, while some 33,000 anxious front line workers waited to see whether they would still have a job come the end of the week.

 On Monday, House Democrats unveiled a $2.2 trillion package of coronavirus relief, that included a six-month extension of the airline fund.
 Pelosi and Mnuchin scheduled to meet Wednesday afternoon.
-And in an interview on CNN in the morning, Parker held open the door to delaying the furloughs.
+And in an interview on CNN in the morning, American’s Parker held open the door to delaying the furloughs.

 “Certainly if there’s a clear and concrete path, that’s we’re not quite done yet but we will be done soon, of course,” he said.